ethereum-attestation-service/eas-docs-site/docs/Use Cases/voting.md

 ```

+## Example business ideas
+1. **VeriVote** - a platform that allows voters to securely and easily verify their eligibility to vote using EAS.
+VeriVote helps prevent voter fraud and ensures that only eligible voters are able to participate in elections.
+2. **ID-U-Sure** - a digital ID verification service that uses EAS to attest to the validity of users' identification documents.
+ID-U-Sure helps organizations quickly and securely verify users' identities online.
+3. **TrustTheVote** - a decentralized voting platform that uses EAS to securely and transparently manage the voting process.
+TrustTheVote helps ensure the integrity of elections and allows voters to easily verify their votes were counted accurately.
+4. **CivicSign** - a digital signing platform that uses EAS to securely and easily verify the identity of signers.
+CivicSign helps businesses and individuals securely sign and manage their digital documents.
+5. **eBallotBox** - an online voting platform that uses EAS to securely and transparently manage the voting process. eBallotBox helps organizations conduct elections and allows voters to easily verify their votes were counted accurately.

 ## Future composability
 In the future, the composability of Ethereum Attestation Service (EAS) with other decentralized technologies could enable more advanced and flexible solutions for verified voter identification and eligibility.